Six reasons email signatures are important

 Personal Association: By adding a photo to your email signature, you are making it much more personal and giving the person on the other end a face to put to the name.

 Quick Links: There are a lot of things you can include in your email signature.
 Perhaps you want to link your phone number so clients can call you with the click of a button.
-Another good idea is to link your social media so they can follow you on other avenues.
+Another good idea is to connect your social media so they can follow you on other avenues.

 What can I do to improve my email signature?